 Be certain appropriate decals are applied in their proper locations.
-It is recommended that a decal "DANGER - - DO NOT ENTER" K-PAC #74-319 is applied to any access door.
+It is recommended that a decal "DANGER -- DO NOT ENTER" K-PAC #74-319 is applied to any access door (such as a security chute).

 When your compactor leaves the factory, SAFETY DECALS are installed for everyone's protection.
 The decals are subject to wear and abuse due to the nature of operation.
 These decals must be maintained.
 Additional decals may be purchased through your K-PAC dealer or directly from the K-PAC factory.
 See decal placement drawing on page P20 of this manual.